COVID-19 RESPONSE PROCEDURES

 SCHOOL RESPONSE PROCEDURES

 As school resumes this fall, St. Joseph School is prepared to respond in the event that a student or staff member should test positive for COVID-19.

 The school has received guidance from the Diocese of Little Rock and the Arkansas Department of Health, and it is from this guidance that we have developed our protocols and procedures.

 In this guidance, there are three possible levels of response:

 Limited Response - In this level, there may be isolated cases in a class or grade.
-The school may send a student or students, teacher or teachers, or an entire class home for a 14-day quarantine after possible exposure.
+The school may send a student or students, teacher or teachers, or an entire class home for a 7-day or 10-day quarantine after possible exposure.
 If/when St. Joseph School is notified of a positive case of COVID-19, the school's Point of Contact (POC) will personally notify the parents of those students and any staff members who are probable close contacts with information concerning quarantine.

 Moderate Response - In this level, multiple cases may necessitate sending an entire school or schools home for an extended period of time.
 St. Joseph School will continue to notify probable close contacts of COVID-19.
 Communication about possible school closures will be made with the normal methods - email, website, social media, etc.

 Critical Response - In this level, there is substantial community and school spread that is disrupting the delivery of onsite instruction.
 A school-wide closure may be necessary, but will be determined by the Diocese of Little Rock and Arkansas Department of Health.

 Please note: Decisions to close a school and/or St. Joseph School are not made independently by the school, but in conjunction with the Diocese of Little Rock and Arkansas Department of Health.